FOSSEE/sdes-stscripts/Latex/Latex6/latex_math_biblo_beamer_script.rst

 ..
 Prerequisites
 .. -------------

 ..
-1. Introduction to LaTeX.
-.. #.
-Basics of LaTeX and its document structure.
+1. Basics of LaTeX and its document structure.
 .. #.
 Typesetting LaTeX text.

 ..
 1. latex_intro